-4.12 The OBR should not provide normative commentary on the particular merits of Government policies.
+4.12 The OBR should not provide normative commentary on the particular merits of government policies.

-4.13 The OBR will have access to Government information, subject to any statutory provision or common law rules.
-The OBR may require information from HM Revenue & Customs in order to carry out its duties; however, the OBR will not seek from HM Revenue & Customs information relating to a person whose identity is contained within or can be deduced from the information1.
+4.13 The OBR will have access to government information, subject to any statutory provision or common law rules.
+The OBR may require information from HM Revenue and Customs in order to carry out its duties; however, the OBR will not seek from HM Revenue and Customs information relating to a person whose identity is contained within or can be deduced from the information.

-4.14 The normal process for exchanging information will be set out in advance in a Memorandum of Understanding between the OBR, the Treasury and other Government departments as appropriate.
-It shall be for the Government to determine policy decisions and to present and explain them to Parliament and the public.
-The Government will explain its policy decisions to the OBR to enable the OBR to deliver its duties on a basis that is consistent with Government policy and without assumptions or interpretations of Government policy.
+4.14 The normal process for exchanging information will be set out in advance in a Memorandum of Understanding between the OBR, the Treasury and other government departments as appropriate.
+It shall be for the government to determine policy decisions and to present and explain them to Parliament and the public.
+The government will explain its policy decisions to the OBR to enable the OBR to deliver its duties on a basis that is consistent with government policy and without assumptions or interpretations of government policy.
 The Treasury will advise the OBR, where necessary, on policy in development that may be of relevance to any forecast or analysis that the OBR is undertaking (for example, policy for possible inclusion within the Budget will be shared with the OBR ahead of the Budget).

 4.15 In addition to forecasts, the OBR will produce an annual sustainability report.
-This will include long-term projections for the public finances and an assessment of the public sector balance sheet.
-In producing the annual sustainability report, where a long-term policy has not yet been set by the Government, the OBR will set out the assumptions it makes in its projections regarding policy transparently.
-Where a policy has been set, the Government will explain its policy decisions to the OBR, who will ensure projections are consistent with Government policy.
+At least once every 2 years, this report will include long-term projections for the public finances and an assessment of the public sector balance sheet.
+In the interim years, it will include in-depth analysis of specific sustainability issues.
+In producing the sustainability report, if necessary, where a long-term policy has not yet been set by the government, the OBR will set out the assumptions it makes in its projections regarding policy transparently.
+Where a policy has been set, the government will explain its policy decisions to the OBR, who will ensure projections are consistent with government policy.
 The OBR will also produce analysis of past forecasting performance.